Rajpratik71/getting-a-gig/README.md

 - **What** - What you can bring to the table.
 - **When** - When you're available to start, and when they can contact you.
 - **How** - How they can reach you.

+# Making a Personal Site

+I'm adding this section because I've found making a personal site has been really helpful in my internship search.
+I say this because it gives me more room to talk about my projects, my work history, and my interests apart from programming.
+It's also a way to access all my social media info I want to share (github, linkedin, twitter) in a concise manner.
+[Github-Pages](https://pages.github.com/) has a great guide on how to set up a personal site for free!

 # Your Attitude